 While Locked Up, Joe Valachi Opens Up

 Joe Valachi, or Joseph “Cago” Valachi, was just a low-level New York gangster.
 He ran gambling rackets and peddled narcotics for a time before working under the Genovese crime family.
-Born in East Harlem, New York, on Sept.
-22, 1904, Valachi was likely destined for crime from birth.
+Born in East Harlem, New York, on September 22, 1904, Valachi was destined for crime from birth.
 His parents were poor Italian immigrants and his father a violent drunk.

 His first foray into crime began behind the wheel of the getaway car for petty thieves known as the “Minutemen” — because they could burglarize and be off within minutes.
 Valachi earned a rep for himself as a speedy and efficient criminal driver.

 Finally arrested in 1921, Valachi got out in ’23 in time to see his crew of Minutemen shacked up with a different driver.
 Valachi then joined up with the Reina crime family, now known as the Lucchese crime family, as a “soldier” in the crime war between bosses Joe Masseria and Salvatore Maranzano.
 Valachi stood behind Maranzano as a bodyguard until both Masseria and Maranzano were shot and killed by Charles “Lucky” Luciano — who consequently took the helm on all Five families.

 Joseph Valachi worked beneath the Luciano crime family which later became the Genovese crime family until he was eventually convicted of drug dealing in 1959 — though not of dozens of murders he’d likely committed.